Bank of Ireland, 1 Grand Canal Square, Docklands, Dublin 2

 Lorna is EMEA Partner Manager for Asavie, providing on-demand private connectivity for IoT devices.
 In her role, she advises businesses how to securely connect their IoT projects, from edge to cloud, without touching the internet.
 Lorna has held a number of roles across Twitter and Vodafone.

-Recently awarded Ireland's first "Excellence in Digital Leadership" DMA award, The CEO of the Continuum Media Group is excited to welcome our VIP guests and speakers to the Continuum Labs.
+Recently awarded Ireland's first "Excellence in Digital Leadership" DMA award by Accenture, The CEO of the Continuum Group is excited to welcome our VIP guests and speakers to the Continuum Labs.
 Colin will chair the event and will also serve as moderator for the IOT Q&A panel.

 How will the Internet of Things affect your customers?
 What can we expect to see in the next few years?
 How can you profit from these technologies?
 Take the opportunity to get to grips with the future of IoT and put your own questions to our esteemed panel of experts.